 Set up SAML SSO in Pleo

-Test safely and enable SSO for your organisation
+Enable SSO for your organisation and test safely

-2. Add at least one Admin to exclusions (recommended) to avoid being locked out during rollout
+- Add yourself and/or at least one other admin to avoid being locked out during roll out

 What information is shared during SSO?